Problems

 You can't make progress if you lack the courage to face the truth.

-Embrace the Danger: Dedicate time and mind to address uncomfortable truths.
-Approach these situations with courage, empathy and a genuine desire to improve rather than assigning blame.
+Embrace The Pain: Dedicate time and mind to address uncomfortable truths while evolving rituals to enter these situations with courage, empathy and a genuine desire to make meaningful progress rather than assigning blame.

 - Prepare mentally.
 Remind yourself that addressing the uncomfortable issue is ultimately in the best interest of the team/organization, even if it feels risky in the moment.